ISMG 6280:

 The penalty for subsequent academic dishonesty incidents can involve removal

+from the IS program and/or from CU Denver.
 The instructor may make use of anti-cheating services to ensure that

+submitted work is original.
 Finally, cheating diminishes the value of your learning.
 If you find yourself

 struggling in this course, please contact the instructor!